Christ the Redeemer Rio De Janerio Brazil

 Around Rio

-Santa Teresa, the hilly neighbourhood west of the city centre, is where most of Rio’s bohemian and arts scene concentrates.
-The yellow tram that used to run here is no longer operational, but the walk up from Lapa is short and the neighbourhood rewards an afternoon of wandering.
-Escadaria Selaron, a mosaic staircase on the border between Lapa and Santa Teresa, is one of the more photographed spots in Rio and worth the 10 minutes it takes.
+Santa Teresa, the hilly neighbourhood west of the city center, holds most of Rio’s arts and bohemian community in steep cobblestone streets.
+The original yellow tram that used to run here is no longer operational, but the walk up from Lapa is short and the neighbourhood rewards an afternoon.
+Escadaria Selaron – the mosaic staircase on the border between Lapa and Santa Teresa, tiled by Chilean artist Jorge Selaron over more than 20 years – is one of Rio’s more genuinely odd and beautiful public works.

 Safety

-Rio requires sensible precautions that are neither exotic nor optional.
-Do not carry a phone visibly in busy tourist areas; use a cheaper phone or a phone pouch under clothing.
-The train station at Cosme Velho is in a safe residential neighbourhood.
-The journey to the train station from most hotels involves either taxi, Uber, or Metro to Largo do Machado and a short taxi.
+Rio requires precautions that are neither exotic nor optional.
+Keep your phone out of visible reach in busy tourist areas – a secondary cheap phone or a concealed pouch is not paranoid, it is practical.
+Cosme Velho station is in a safe residential neighbourhood.
+Getting there from most hotels means Uber, taxi, or Metro to Largo do Machado and a short taxi onward.
 Do not walk to Cosme Velho from downtown after dark.

-The tourism infrastructure in central and southern Rio (Copacabana, Ipanema, Leblon, Santa Teresa, Lapa) is generally safe during daylight and early evening.
-Common sense applies.
-The neighbourhoods north of the centre require more research before visiting independently.
+The central and southern tourist zones – Copacabana, Ipanema, Leblon, Santa Teresa, Lapa – are generally navigable with basic awareness during daylight and early evening.
+Neighbourhoods north of the centre require specific research before visiting independently.